-Elizabeth Woolnough is the ACO's newest - and youngest - member.
+Elizabeth Woolnough is one of the ACO's newest - and youngest - members.

 Elizabeth joined the Orchestra in 2019.
 She grew up on the Central Coast, and started playing the viola almost accidentally, because her music school had too many violins and cellos, and her teacher thought her ‘long arms’ would suit the bigger instrument.
 Elizabeth grew to love the instrument while she was studying at the Sydney Conservatorium, where she, alongside three other students, started a string quartet that won the Westheimer Scholarship in 2015.
 This award allowed the quartet to travel across Europe and study under masters in Germany and France.